NO PROMPTS · NO FRAMEWORKS · NO CATCHING UP ON TWO YEARS OF TOOLING

 How long until I'm productive?

 Your first request takes about two minutes to write.
 Most people accept their first finished piece of work within the week.
-There is no course, no certification, no setup project.
+There's no course, no certification, no setup project.

 Do I need technical skills at all?